Addysg Feddygol (MSc) Rhan-amser

 Sut y caf fy asesu?

-Satisfactory standard in the modules is required for progress on to the MSc.
-The MSc component will require the completion of a small scale empirical or literature based study, culminating in the submission of a 20,000 word dissertation.
+Satisfactory standard in the modules is required for progress on to the dissertation.
+This stage will require the completion of a small scale empirical or literature based study, culminating in the submission of a dissertation.

 Pa sgiliau y byddaf yn eu hymarfer a’u datblygu?